glaunay/ms-warehouse/README.md

 node index -c config.json -t
 ```
 This command will call the ```./test/tests-warehouse.js``` that will runs a set of tests before starting the warehouse micro-service.
-Tests list:
+Tests list (by simply using -t command line option):

 - 1) Load dump file ---> This test will load an artificial dump file of a previous warehouse.
 The ```./test/data.json``` file will be loaded into the warehouse database.
 This file contain only 2 jobID.json files.

 - 2) Indexation ---> This test will the indexation feature from the warehouse API.
 It consist of extract some jobs of some cache directory.
 The program searched on 3 directory located in ```./test/cache_Dir_1```, ```./test/cache_Dir_2``` and  ```./test/cache_Dir_3```.
 8 job files can be found in those directory.
 After this task, the program will store them into the warehouse database.

 - 3) Check constraints ---> This test will introduce another feature of the warehouse calling the research by constraints.
 Constraints is that will describe a specific job.
-The program will try to find a job (couchDB document) corresponding to this constraint: ```{"script":"/My/Path/To/My/Script/script3.sh"}```.
+The program will try to find a job (couchDB document) corresponding to this constraint: ```{"script":"/My/Path/To/My/Script/script.sh"}```.
 This test will return an error, actually there is not job matching this specific constraint stored inside the database.
 This result is expected.

-- 4) Adding job ---> This test will add a job with a ```"script"``` key with the value of the previous constraint ```{"script":"/My/Path/To/My/Script/script3.sh"}```.
+- 4) Adding job ---> This test will add a job with a ```"script"``` key with the value of the previous constraint ```{"script":"/My/Path/To/My/Script/script.sh"}```.
 The database return a success message when the job is fully well inserted.

-- 5) Check constraints 2 ---> We try again to check if the job possessing the ```{"script":"/My/Path/To/My/Script/script3.sh"}``` constraint is now present in the database.
+- 5) Check constraints 2 ---> We try again to check if the job possessing the ```{"script":"/My/Path/To/My/Script/script.sh"}``` constraint is now present in the database.
 The database will return ```ok```.

 - 6) Database dump ---> This test will dump the database content in a json file (the name of the file is the database name given in the config.json file, for example ```warehouse.json```).